2022 SK Light Modified Rulebook

 7. Progressive or digressive rate springs will not be permitted.

 A. The SK Light Modified division must utilize the SMS approved shocks only.
 Shocks are subject to dyno verification and must be within the manufacture’s tolerance limits for each part number.
-Shocks must remain as manufactured with no alterations of any kind.
+Shocks must remain as manufactured, with all factory supplied components.
+There are no alterations or part / component changes of any kind permitted.

 B. The SK Light Modified SMS approved shocks are: